 Last year, seven members of the same family were murdered in the area by the cartel.
 The term ‘blood avocados’ is becoming widely used as a reference to the similar savagery of ‘blood diamonds’.
 While there are some farmers free or cartel rule and able to maintain fair trade, the cartel is thought to make $150 million each year from the industry and controls 10% of all farms in the area.

 There is much work to be done in Mexico to allow production to be sustainable and humane.
 It is a messy situation from the grass-roots up, involving deforestation, wildlife extinction and murder.

 In these situations, it is important to look at your own involvement as an individual and do everything you can to limit your contribution.
 Many people talk about the carbon footprint of meat production or overfishing, but fail to see how their decisions around fruit and vegetables also have an impact on our physical and human environment.
 If you’re turning to a vegetarian or vegan diet – or simply making sure plants feature in your daily food intake – be sure to make the right choices.
 Source seasonal, fair trade food that is produced close to home, rather than relying on blood avocados or gas-guzzling imports such as bananas.
 If you need a hand finding sustainable ingredients near you, check out this seasonal food guide.

 Knowledge and understanding is at the heart of saving our natural world.
 Together we can achieve universal environmental education in Indonesia.
 It can be as simple as purchasing a book, sponsoring an Eco-Education Centre or making a donation.
 To learn more about how you can help us achieve our goals and protect the environment, click here.

-Co-written and edited by Rachael Gough
+Author: Holy McElroy and Rachael Gough